After years of dreaming, it’s finally almost here: Sometime soon, you plan to retire.

 So, even if you have a DIY mind, it might make sense to sit down with a fee-only financial adviser and get some expert guidance.

-One fast and free way to find a vetted fiduciary adviser — meaning a professional who will put your best interest before his or her own wallet — is by using a service like Wealthramp.
+One fast and free way to find a vetted fiduciary adviser — meaning a professional who will put your best interests before his or her own wallet — is by using a service like Wealthramp.

 2. Establish a monthly budget